dchege711/programming_challenges/flashcards-app/of-builds-and-bundlers.md

 with challenges similar to those of {{% cite esmNodeReddit %}}.
 Shelving ESM on the server to a later iteration of the app.

+## Build Recipe for Deployment

+On the server-side, we need to (1) transpile the TS into JS, so that we can do `node dist/server.js`.
+However, static resources like EJS templates are not covered by the transpilation step, and thus we need to (2) copy them over to `dist/`.

+On the client side, we need to (3) transpile the TS into JS.
+Because the JS is to be ran in a browser environment, we also need to (4) bundle it for the web.
+Lastly, we need to (5) provide the static resources to where the server will look for them.
+The current state of things is:
+`1:tsc`, `2:webpack`, `3:tsc`, and `4,5:webpack`.

 ## References

 1. {{< citation